 I think that science proceeds best when diverse groups tackle wicked problems.
 I try to help create these groups in my own coauthorship network, through various community building endeavors, and in my work with various groups and institutions.

 I enjoy building and strengthening scholarly communities related to my research interests.
 From 2014-2018, I was the Editorial Assistant of the Newsletter for APSA's Organized Section in Comparative Politics.
-This year, I guest edited the Spring 2018 issue, which includes a symposium on Policing and Domestic Security Forces.
+I guest edited the Spring 2018 issue, which includes a symposium on Policing and Domestic Security Forces.
 My goal with this issue was to build bridges between scholars working on domestic security forces and to publicize this growing research area to the broader scholarly community.
 Along with Courtenay Conrad, I organized a conference-within-a-conference on the Politics of Policing to coincide with the 2018 Western Political Science Association annual meeting.
 We also organized a virtual conference on the same topic in January 2019.